AliyunContainerService/pouch/docs/test/debug_in_travis.md

 # Introduction

-Pouch uses [Travis](https://travis-ci.com/) as the Continuous Integration tool.
+PouchContainer uses [Travis](https://travis-ci.com/) as the Continuous Integration tool.
 Sometimes, tests may pass on local machine while fail on Travis environment.
 Debug in Travis is provided.
 This document will give a simple instruction about debugging in Travis.

 ## Turn on debug feature